Thursday, July 24, 2014

 ©Berlin Film Festival, 2014

 Official Selection of Berlin and Outfest.
-This story moves from a paradisaical Brazilian hot beach to a cold, empty ocean side in Germany.
-The emotions remain cold as the relationship of a handsome Brazilian lifeguard and a German biker unfold.
+This story moves from a paradisaical Brazilian hot beach to a cold, empty seaside in Germany.
+The emotions remain cold as the relationship of a handsome Brazilian lifeguard and a German biker unfolds.

-It’s an affair where no one says “I love you,” but circumstances keep them together, even when their world is moving upside down due to the arrival of a young visitor from their past.
-Director Karim Aïnouz (“Madame Satá”) has wonderfully created a cold world of restrained emotions.
-The magnificent performance of Wagner Moura (“Elite Squad,” “Elysium”) confirms him as one of the greatest actors of his generation.
+It's an affair in which no one says "I love you," but circumstances keep them together, even as their world is turned upside down by the arrival of a young visitor from their past.
+Director Karim Aïnouz ("Madame Satá") has wonderfully created a cold world of restrained emotions.
+The magnificent performance of Wagner Moura ("Elite Squad," "Elysium") confirms him as one of the greatest actors of his generation.

 Photo by Jose Alberto Hermosillo.